top of page

 The breed standard refers to the head of the Border Terrier being shaped like that of an Otter.

-Border Terriers originated from the Anglo-Scottish border sometime during the 18th century.
 They were referred to as the Coquetdale or Redesdale Terrier, named after an area in Northumberland.

 The UK Breed standard recognises different shades of grizzle and red in this breed.
-Wheaten and Blue & Tan are other colour shades.
+Wheaten Blue & Tan are other colour shades.

 2021 Total